 - This is just one of the actions we are taking to reduce plastic in New Zealand.
 We’re also looking at other plastic right across our business including in produce and our delis.

-- We’ve committed to phasing out single-use plastic carrier bags at the check-out and in online shopping by the end of 2018.
+- We’ve phased-out single-use plastic carrier bags at the check-out and in online shopping.
 We know there are lots of other plastic bags in our stores, including in produce and in the deli, and we’re working on alternatives there too.

 - The first of Countdown’s stores are moving to reusable bags at checkouts from 21 May.
 Countdown will pilot, trial and revise our approach in these stores to make sure it works well for our customers and our own team before rolling out to more stores over the coming months.